AndPuQing/gflow/README.md

 curl -fsSL https://raw.githubusercontent.com/AndPuQing/gflow/main/install.sh | sh
 ```

-The installer automatically tries the CDN first and falls back to GitHub if needed.
 This will download and install the latest release binaries to `~/.cargo/bin`.

 You can customize the installation directory by setting the `GFLOW_INSTALL_DIR` environment variable: